 Sheriff Hash has earned numerous certifications while working as a deputy to include his most recent role as a Certified School Resource Officer.
 He was a member of the accreditation team that led to the department’s accreditation as a certified law enforcement agency.
 Prior to and while employed with the organization, Sheriff Hash was heavily involved in giving back to the community and strengthening bonds within the community.
 Based on his self-less acts, he was bestowed with the Key to the City in 2019 by Mayor Sherman Lea Sr.

 After winning a contested race, effective January 1, 2022, Sheriff Hash became the newly elected sheriff.
-His experience as past CEO of a not-for-profit organization and varied background knowledge ensures his ability to manage and continue efficient operation of the Roanoke City Jail and Courthouse.
+His experience as past CEO of a not-for-profit organization and varied background knowledge ensures his ability to manage and continue efficient operation of the Roanoke City Adult Detention Center and Courthouse.

-His goal is to address mental health, for not only inmates but for deputies as well, create a clear and cooperative bridge between the Sheriff’s Department and established programs within our city, and he pledges that the department will uphold The City of Roanoke’s mission of diversity, inclusion, and equity by ensuring the organization is reflective of the community we live in.
+His goal is to address mental health, for not only residents but for deputies as well, create a clear and cooperative bridge between the Sheriff’s Department and established programs within our city, and he pledges that the department will uphold The City of Roanoke’s mission of diversity, inclusion, and equity by ensuring the organization is reflective of the community we live in.

 Colonel Ferguson, Chief Deputy oversees the Administrative Division of the Roanoke Sheriff's Office, which includes the Professional Standards Unit, Law Enforcement Unit, Planning and Research and all administrative duties to include budgeting, payroll, etc. Colonel Ferguson joined the department in 1985.
 During his 37 years he has served as a supervisor in multiple divisions within the department.
 He is a general instructor and has been the Commander of the Tactical Team for 23 years.